odygrd/quill/docs/tutorial.rst

 Any newly created logger inherits the properties of the default root logger.
 Log level is always set to :cpp:enumerator:`quill::LogLeveL::Info` by default.

-Each :cpp:class:`quill::Logger` object contains single or multiple :cpp:class:`quill::Handler` objects.
+Each :cpp:class:`quill::Logger` contains single or multiple :cpp:class:`quill::Handler` objects.
 The handler objects actually deliver the log message to their.
 Each handler contains a :cpp:class:`quill::PatternFormatter` object which is responsible for the formatting of the message.